glowieframework/glowie-website/documentation/basic-application-modules/views.md

 This is useful to render views with dynamic content that relies on this variables (see the example below).

-View parameters will be exposed to the view as real variables.
-So, to retrieve a parameter from within a view, simply use `$param_name`.
+View parameters will be set as properties of the view object.
+So, to retrieve a parameter from within a view, simply use `$this->param_name`.

 _Example_
 **controller**